 In this Windows guide, we will be taking a look at how to check and fix hard drive errors in Windows 10 or Windows 11.
 If you have been encountering issues with a hard drive or problems with Windows on your computer, then doing a scan will check for any issues.
 And if it does detect a problem with your drive then you can decide if you would like to try and fix the error.
-So by following the simple steps we have listed below you can check that your hard drives are running OK.
+So by following the simple steps I have listed below you can check that your hard drives are running OK.

 When Windows starts playing up, software starts giving you errors, or games keep crashing on your PC, then a good place to begin checking for what’s causing the problem is scanning your drive to see if Windows can detect any problems.
 A drive with errors can cause many issues!